Deadly Eyes: Plot

-The plot and subplots center on the movie's leading man, Paul Harris, a divorced high school teacher and basketball coach and his interactions during a killer rat infestation with a health department inspector, Kelly Leonard, a high school cheerleader, Trudy White, his friend a professor and rat expert, Dr. Louis Spenser, and his students.
+The plot centers on the film's leading man, Paul Harris, a divorced high school teacher and basketball coach and his interactions during a killer rat infestation with a health department inspector, Kelly Leonard, a high school cheerleader, Trudy White, his friend a professor and rat expert, Dr. Louis Spenser, and his students.

 Giant rats the size of small dogs living in mountains of grain full of steroids are rendered homeless when Kelly orders it to be burned down.
 The Rats migrate to a suburban home occupied by unsupervised high school students.
 The rats begin to kill a toddler left unattended in a high chair.
 Henry Younger, a senior citizen was attacked by the rats, walking the snowy streets alone late at night.
 George Foskins, a health department field inspector, is destined to become the next victim.
 Inspecting the bowels of the city's sewer system, he encounters a pack of the rats.
 George commences with 'the running of the rats' in the sewer, followed by his demise.

 Paul telephones his friend, Louis, who instantly concludes that the steroid feed had spawned a new breed of 'super-rat' that had migrated into the sewers in search of food.
 Upon hearing this information, the Health Inspector immediately orders the fumigation of the entire city sewer system, which is immediately and efficiently carried out with no apparent effect.
 The futility of this action is confirmed when the rat expert himself is attacked and killed.
 The rats then move on to a bowling alley and a movie theater and make their first brazen mass attack on the unsuspecting public.
-The rats select the viewers of a Bruce Lee movie, resulting in numerous deaths, including Trudy, and a scene of fleeing film patrons.
+The rats select the viewers of a Bruce Lee film, resulting in numerous deaths, including Trudy, and a scene of fleeing film patrons.